Welcome to the Department of English!

 The Department of English welcomes students who have interests in all of these areas and offers preparation for graduate study and professional employment in a variety of areas where the close examination of written texts and the power and effectiveness of language is important.
 We focus on close interaction between students and faculty, with multiple opportunities for students to pursue undergraduate research and internships, study abroad, and scholarship and award opportunities.
 We're proud that English majors have repeatedly won the Inez Bell Caskey award for undergraduate research in the humanities, as well as national awards from Sigma Tau Delta, the international English honor society.

 Students and faculty in the Department engage in a variety of research and creative activities outside the classroom, culminating in each year's Undergraduate-Graduate Research Celebration in early spring.
 One such project is Dr. Gregg Hecimovich's research on The Bondwoman's Narrative, which was recently profiled in The New York Times.
-We also sponsor an annual trip to the American Shakespeare Center in Staunton, VA; this year's trip is set for March 21-23, 2014.
+We also sponsor an annual trip to the American Shakespeare Center for students and faculty.

-The acting department chair is Dr. Robert Prickett and the administrative assistant is Ms. Carol Schlabach.
-Summer office hours are 8:00 AM--5:30 PM, Mondays thru Thursdays, and 8:00 AM--11:30 AM on Friday.
-(The office is closed for lunch.)
+The department chair is Dr. Gregg Hecimovich and the administrative assistant is Ms. Carol Schlabach.
+Summer office hours are 8:00 AM--5:30 PM, Mondays thru Thursdays, and 8:00-11:30 Friday.
+(The office is not normally closed for lunch.)
 Fall and spring hours are 8:30 AM --5:00 PM, Mondays thru Friday.
 (The office is not normally closed for lunch)

-The department also houses the Winthrop University Writing Program; its website is in the process of being converted to the new system.
-The Director of Freshman Composition is Dr. Siobhan Brownson.
+The department also houses the Winthrop University Core Writing Courses.
+The Director of Freshman Composition is Dr. Kelly Richardson.